J-O-B/game-project/README.md

 > Game logic must recognize when a row is complete, then delete this row.
 > Game logic must recognize when a block lands on the bottom of the board, or another block, when this happens we must merge these objects.
 > A player must be able to start or stop music & sound effects.
+> Finally the game must offer different difficulties to make the game fun for players of all abilities.

 *Content Requirements:*
 > Details of how to play the game, such as controls (to include the difference for desktop and mobile).